Company registration Denmark

 |Shelf companies available||Yes|

-Registration of your company in Denmark can be done in 3 ways: online, physical paper submission, or by purchasing a shelf company.
-For registration of ApS, CompyCo’s choice is online registration as this is the cheapest, the fastest (it only takes 2 days), and straightforward process.
+Company registration Denmark can be done in 3 ways: online, physical paper submission, or by purchasing a shelf company.
+For registration of ApS, CompyCo’s choice is online registration as this is the cheapest, the fastest (it only takes a few days), and a straightforward process.
 After we register a Danish company with Danish Business Register, we are waiting for tax registration which can take a week or so.
-The share capital can be paid up on our lawyers bank account, which is transferred on your business account in full once you open it.
-Thus, you don’t need to travel to Denmark to open a bank account prior the company registration.
+The share capital can be paid upon our lawyer’s bank account, which is transferred to your business account in full once you open it.
+Thus, you don’t need to travel to Denmark to open a bank account prior to the company registration.

-Registering a new company online is a straightforward process and it starts with the name reservation.
+Company registration Denmark is a straightforward process if done online and it starts with the name reservation.
 After we receive your scanned copies of due diligence documentation and our questionnaire completed, we will instruct you on share capital payment and after that’s been received in Denmark, we will have your company documents ready in 2 days.

 The last step is the registration of the company with the Tax authorities and for VAT if needed.
 We will also offer you a local High Street Bank account in which case you will have to travel in Denmark in order to get identified or online bank account that can be opened remotely.
-In any case, you only have to make a choice, travel or not.
+In any case, you only have to make a choice, travel or not to form a company in Denmark.

-For many foreign investors looking to break into European markets, Denmark offers a great opportunity.
-Home to countless international businesses, the country has stable political and business conditions, making it the perfect country to tap into.
+For many foreign investors looking to break into European markets, setting up a company in Denmark offers a great opportunity.
+Home to countless international businesses, the country has stable political and business conditions, know is as non-corruptive country, making it the perfect country to tap into.

 CompyCo is dedicated to offering cost-effective, custom solutions that are tailor-made to all your business’s needs.
-We’ve partnered with various businesses to help them set up in Denmark over the years.
+We’ve partnered with various businesses to help them set up in Denmark over the years, find the right partners and provide solutions fast when needed.

 Enjoy the unique advantage of leveraging our network of professionals in the banking, incorporation, taxation, and HR sectors.
-We act as your point of contact and provide you the guidance and insight from them can to make the best decisions for your business.
+We act as your point of contact and provide you the guidance and insight in order for you to focus on your core business and make the right decisions for your business.
 CompyCo is committed to helping you enjoy the maximum benefits at minimal costs.
-Every step of the process, our full-service solutions ensure you have all the time and freedom to focus on your business’s operations while we handle the logistics.
+Every step of the process for company registration Denmark, our full-service solutions ensure you have all the time and freedom to focus on your business’s operations while we handle the logistics.

 Bank Account Opening